 After a 40 second freefall, the instructor opens the over-sized, square parachute and the student starts maneuvering the parachute back to earth.
 All students participate in the dive as much or as little as they wish.

 The landing is stand-up in a soft, grassy field.

 After one or more tandem jumps, the student receives approximately eight hours of ground training and then jumps with two instructors holding on to him/her.

 The AFF Course consists of a minimum of seven jumps.
 The student progresses from two to one to no instructors while learning back loops, turns, and tracking.
 Each jump is more complex than the previous one.

 After receiving a logbook certifying completion of the course, the student is ready for large freefall formations, camera jumps, competition jumps, and general exploration of this exciting sport.

-If you are ready to jump into skydiving, be aware of the
+If you are ready to jump into skydiving, be aware of the following:

 USPA Certified Instructors are trained and certified by US Parachute Association and follow safety rules put forth by USPA.

 If you still have a slight twinge of fear about jumping out of a perfectly good airplane, remember this: you are far more likely to be killed in an automobile wreck than a skydiving accident.
 Most of the people who have been killed while sky diving have violated some safety rule.